kakuffo/Dockerfiles/README.md

 # What is Docker
 Docker is an open source containerisation platform for building and containerising applications.
-Docker Engine acts as a client-server application with:
+Docker Engine acts as a client-server application with serveral components, which together forms the Docker platform.
+I have taken time list these components, and given the official documentation to each.:

 * Docker Engine
     * Docker Server